 Bulgur wheat is a form of cracked dried wheat.
-The bulgur wheat which is standard in tabouli can be replaced by quinoa or brown rice to make it gluten-free and by cauliflower to make it Paleo-friendly.
+The bulgur wheat which is standard in tabouli can be replaced by quinoa or brown rice to make it gluten-free.
+To make it Paleo-friendly use cauliflower instead.

-Whereas things like quinoa and brown rice take some finesse to cook, all you need to do with bulgur is add it to salted boiling water, cover and let it sit until the water is absorbed and it has softened up.
+Things like quinoa and brown rice take some finesse to cook.
+However, all you need to do with bulgur is add it to salted boiling water, cover and let it sit until the water is absorbed and it has softened up.

-I like tabouli a little wetter and pretty lemony, so there too, adjust to your taste.
-If you plan to serve the tabouli at a later time, leave the dressing off.
+If you plan to make ahead and serve the tabouli at a later time, leave the dressing off.